 - Golf carts may be operated on all public streets within the Sun City Center community subject to certain constraints.

 - It is unlawful to drive a golf cart along any state highway, which includes State Road 674 and Highway 301.
 A cart path exists along the south side of State Road 674 eastward from Kings Blvd to shops fronting Highway 301.
-Another cart path exists on the north side of State Road 674 westward from Del Webb Blvd-West via Haverford Avenue, to medical facilities, including South Bay Hospital, and shopping centers, terminating at the Beals & Home Depot parking lot.
+Another cart path exists on the north side of State Road 674 westward from Del Webb Blvd-West via Haverford Avenue, to medical facilities, including HCA Florida South Shore Hospital, and shopping centers, terminating at the Bealls & Home Depot parking lot.

 - State Road 674 may be crossed only at four places designated by the Florida Department of Transportation: